DinneK/artists-cocktails-app/docs/README.md

 ## Features
 - Created with React, this single-page application utilizes React Router to create a multi-page user experience.
 - Uses PropTypes to ensure a seamless code.
-- Implements acceptance testing with a robust Cypress testing suite featuring error-handling as well as happy and sad paths
+- Implements acceptance testing with a robust Cypress testing suite featuring error handling as well as happy and sad paths
 - Utilizes an Express static back-end for a unique user experience.
 - Mobile responsiveness.